13 of the world's most inspiring eco-friendly dive resorts

 Alphonse Island Lodge, Seychelles

-Nestled beneath swaying palms and overlooking a pristine beach, the eco-friendly dive resort in Palawan is a tropical paradise with a purpose.
+Nestled beneath swaying palms and overlooking a gorgeous beach, the eco-friendly dive resort in Palawan is a tropical paradise with a purpose.
 Since 1994, the Sangat Island Dive Resort has made protecting the planet and uplifting the local community integral to its mission.
-It offers easy access to amazing reefs that are teeming with life, as well as the incredible wrecks for which Coron Bay is known.
+Not only does it offer easy access to amazing reefs that are bursting with life but also the incredible wrecks for which Coron Bay is known.

 Located in the remote and strikingly beautiful Calamian Islands, this solar-powered dive resort features 14 low-impact bungalows framed by towering limestone cliffs.
-The resort provides jobs, training and support for nearby schools, empowering locals to thrive, as well as giving guests the opportunity to connect with the local community.
+The resort provides jobs, training and support for nearby schools, empowering locals to thrive, as well as giving guests the opportunity to connect with community members.

 Best eco-friendly dive resorts in the Philippine